-Three significant factors rule local search, local and Google My Business listings.
+Three significant factors rule local search, local SEO Google My Business listings.
 Think of them as the rules for your overarching local SEO guide.
 These three factors are going to take priority over any other tips you’ve read in this and should be the first things considered when reviewing your Google My Business listing.

-Just any other google search, the relevance of your listing drives Google’s ranking.
+Just like any other google search, the relevance of your listing drives Google’s ranking.
 Does your website fit the searchers intent and need?

 When you type “tapas” into the search bar, Google will treat it as the phrase “tapas near me.”
 Part of it feeds back the relevance portion mentioned above — the other part is common sense.
 Don’t expect to have your listing served if you’re miles away from someone searching.
 When thinking through your search terms, add, “near me,” or “nearby,” to the end of the phrase — this is how Google operates nowadays.

 Not to mention, the various “near me” queries are mostly from (accounting for more than 50% of traffic and 80% of clicks).